mfsabbagh/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Mark Sabbagh
+title: Mark Sabbagh, MD, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Pathology Resident at MGH
+role: Pathology Resident

 # Organizations/Affiliations to show in About widget
 organizations: